dropcreations/Manzana-Apple-Music-Lyrics/README.md

   --no-txt       Don't save lyrics as a .txt file --no-lrc       Don't save time-synced lyrics as a .lrc file
 ```

+## Manzana Pro

+You can create lyric videos using __Apple Music__ if you have an user subscription.
+What you just need to do is get `Manzana Pro` program and extract it to a specified folder using the installer add that folder to your system `PATH` variable.
+Make sure you have `ffmpeg` also in your `PATH`.
+You can also customize background image of the output video and frame-rate (FPS).

+## Manzana Premium

+Coming soon...

 ## About me